Google Translate: History

-Google Translate is a web-based free-to-user translation service developed by Google in April 2006.
+Google Translate is a web-based free-to-use translation service developed by Google in April 2006.
 It translates multiple forms of texts and media such as words, phrases and webpages.

-Originally, Google Translate was released as a statistical machine translation service.
+Originally, Google Translate was released as a statistical machine translation (SMT) service.
 The input text had to be translated into English first before being translated into the selected language.
 Since SMT uses predictive algorithms to translate text, it had poor grammatical accuracy.
 Despite this, Google initially did not hire experts to resolve this limitation due to the ever-evolving nature of language.

 In January 2010, Google introduced an Android app and iOS version in February 2011 to serve as a portable personal interpreter.
 As of February 2010, it was integrated into browsers such as Chrome and was able to pronounce the translated text, automatically recognize words in a picture and spot unfamiliar text and languages.

 In May 2014, Google acquired Word Lens to improve the quality of visual and voice translation.
 It is able to scan text or a picture using the device and have it translated instantly.
 Moreover, the system automatically identifies foreign languages and translates speech without requiring individuals to tap the microphone button whenever speech translation is needed.

 In November 2016, Google transitioned its translating method to a system called neural machine translation.
 It uses deep learning techniques to translate whole sentences at a time, which has been measured to be more accurate between English and French, German, Spanish, and Chinese.
 No measurement results have been provided by Google researchers for GNMT from English to other languages, other languages to English, or between language pairs that do not include English.
 As of 2018, it translates more than 100 billion words a day.

 In 2017, Google Translate was used during a court hearing when court officials at Teesside Magistrates' Court failed to book an interpreter for the Chinese defendant.

+A petition for Google to add Cree to Google Translate was created in 2021, but it was not one of the languages in development at the time of the Translate Community's closure.